 - Heat 2 tablespoons oil over medium-high heat in a large dutch oven or saucepan.
 Add meatballs in a single layer (you’ll need to do this in batches) and let cook for about 5 minutes, turning to brown on all side.
 You’re not fully cooking them at this point, but you do want the meatballs to get nice and brown.
 Set aside on a plate.

-- Once all the meatballs are browned, add the remaining tablespoon of oil to the pan, along with the sliced onion.
+- Once all the meatballs are browned, add the remaining tablespoon of oil to the pan, along with 1 sliced onion.
 Reduce heat to medium.

 - Saute onions for 5-7 minutes, until they just start to brown.
-Add remaining garlic and ginger and let cook for an additional minute.
+Add remaining 3 cloves of garlic and ginger and let cook for an additional minute.

-- Add green curry paste and cook for 2-3 minutes.
-Add red bell pepper and broccoli and let cook for an additional 5 minutes.
+- Add 2-4 tablespoons (see note) green curry paste and cook for 2-3 minutes.
+Add 1 red bell pepper and 3 cups broccoli and let cook for an additional 5 minutes.

-- Add coconut milk and stock and stir to combine.
+- Add remaining coconut milk and ½ cup stock and stir to combine.
 Bring to a boil, then reduce the heat and add meatballs back into the pot.
 Cover and let cook for 15 minutes, until meatballs are fully cooked.

-- Turn off heat and add peas, soy sauce, vinegar and fish sauce.
+- Turn off heat and add 1 cup peas, 2 teaspoons soy sauce, 1 teaspoon rice wine vinegar and ½ teaspoon fish sauce.
 Stir to combine and let peas warm through.
 Taste and adjust seasoning as needed.

 One of my favorite meals to make after a busy day is a thai curry.
 I think I love it so much because it sounds like it would be super high maintenance and basically the last thing one would want to make after a long day, but in reality is very simple and quick to come together thanks to widely-available curry pastes.